Obscure II: Plot

+Development

+Release and promotion

+The game was released for Windows and PlayStation 2 in Europe on September 7, 2007, in North America on March 25, 2008 and in Australasia on June 12.
+It was released for the Wii in North America on March 25, 2008 and in Europe on August 28.
+A PlayStation Portable version was released in October 2009.

 Reception

 The game received "mixed or average reviews" on all platforms according to the review aggregation website Metacritic.
 IGN praised the U.S. PlayStation 2 version's graphics, saying that it has "detailed, atmospheric environments and respectable character models", but criticized said console version for its "pretty cheap cutscenes" and "lacking plot."